NASA Home Page JPL Home Page Caltech Home Page

 System Description - Network

-The core of the GDGPS network is the NASA Global GPS Network (GGN), a JPL-owned and operated network of roughly 70 geodetic-quality, dual frequency receivers, distributed globally.
-Additional real-time sites are contributed by a variety of U.S. and international partner organizations.
-The result is the world's largest real-time GPS tracking network, with more than 100 global sites (as of October 2006).
-All these sites stream their GPS measurements at 1 Hz to the GDGPS Operation Centers (GOCs), where it is prcessed and analyzed in real-time.
+The core of the GDGPS tracking network is a NASA-owned and JPL-operated network of 75+ geodetic-quality, tripple frequency receivers, distributed globally.
+Additional real-time sites are contributed by a variety of U.S. and international agencies and partner organizations.
+The result is the world's largest real-time GPS tracking network, with more than 200 global sites feeding the GDGPS System.
+All these sites stream their GNSS measurements at 1 Hz to the GDGPS Operation Centers (GOCs), where it is processed and analyzed in real-time.

-The GDGPS network is highly redundant, by design, to provide a unique measure of reliability to the many critical applications that depend on it, such as real-time GPS integrity moitoring, and precise differential corrections.
-On average, the network is 25-fold redundant (meaning that at any given time each GPS satellite is observed, on average, by 25 ground sites), and is minimally 10-fold redundant.
+The GDGPS network is highly redundant, by design, to provide a unique measure of reliability to the many critical applications that depend on it, such as real-time GNSS integrity monitoring, and precise differential corrections.
+On average, the network is 25-fold redundant for GPS (meaning that at any given time each GPS satellite is observed, on average, by 25 ground sites), and is minimally 10-fold redundant.
+The network is 18-fold redundant, on average, for GLONASS, and 13-fold redundant for Galileo.

-The GDGPS system is proud to count 4 national timing laboratories among it contributing network partners.
+The GDGPS system counts 4 national timing laboratories among it contributing network partners.
 In particular, the United States Naval Observatory (USNO) contributes two monitoring sites driven by its Master Clock, allowing the GDGPS System to provide its global users the most accurate real-time realization of USNO UTC.
-In addition, many GDGPS sites (35 as of October 2006) are driven by atomic frequency standards, enabling robust data quality schemes.
+In addition, many GDGPS sites (35+) are driven by atomic frequency standards, enabling robust data quality schemes.

-Because we own and operate the vast majority of the tracking sites, we can configure the receivers to extract any and all GPS data.
-These include all L1 and L2 phase and pseudorange measurements, the navigation message, SNR values, and any other civilian GPS data.
+Because JPL fully controls a vast, redundant, global tracking network, we can configure our network receivers to extract any and all GNSS data.
+These include all L1, L2, and L5 phase and pseudorange measurements, the navigation messages on the various channels, SNR values, and any other publicly available data for all GNSS.

-To ensure the integrity of the GDGPS products, the data from the GGN core of the network is authenticated.
-Consequently, the system is immuned to data spoofing.
-The extremely high redundancy of the network is another powerful measure against spoofing of data from any site, as strong majority voting schemes can be amployed to detect any anomalous sites.
+To ensure the integrity of the GDGPS products, the data from JPL-controlled core of the tracking network can be authenticated to guard against data spoofing.
+The extremely high redundancy of the network is another powerful measure against spoofing of data from any site or region, as strong majority voting schemes are employed to detect any anomalous sites.

 link to First Gov NASA logo